molo17inc/gluesync-bootstrapper/dbmoto-converter/dbmoto_xml_hierarchy.md

 7. Get target schema name via `DBMMSchemas.Name`
 8. Result: Source Schema -> Target Schema mapping

+### Output Normalization Rules

+- **Table names**: Whitelist entries keep the exact casing from the source schema, even when the table is mapped to a differently cased target table.
+- **Field types**: The parser preserves the original case-sensitive data type string from the metadata.
+Specific source aliases are converted to their canonical form (e.g., IBM i `TIMESTMP` → `TIMESTAMP`).

 ## Special Cases

 ### Orphaned Schemas

 Some schemas may exist in the metadata but have no associated replications:

 - These schemas won't be processed by default unless using `--include-targets` flag

 ### Multiple Target Mappings

 A source schema may map to multiple target schemas:

 - The script keeps the first mapping found

 ### Missing Mappings

 Schemas without replication mappings fall back to using source schema name as target:

 - Can be overridden using `--force-schemas` parameter

 ## Properties Field Structure

 The Properties field in replications contains semicolon-separated key-value pairs:

 - ModifiedAt: Modification timestamp
 - CreatedBy: User who created the replication
 - GroupPriority: Priority within a chain (for Type=1 groups)